PRESENTS:

 Check box to expand answer.

-The prize pool for 2023 is worth a total of $75,000 (AUD) – making it the world’s richest short story prize open to both published and unpublished writers.
+The prize pool for 2024 is worth a total of $80,000 (AUD) – making it the world’s richest short story prize.

 This will be split in the following way: